hoangduytranuk/blender_manual/blender_docs/manual/compositing/types/matte/luminance_key.rst

 Limit
    High
       Determines the lowest values that are considered foreground.
-      (which is supposed to be -- relatively -- light: from this value to 1.0).
+      (Which is supposed to be -- relatively -- light: from this value to 1.0.)
    Low
       Determines the highest values that are considered to be background objects.
-      (which is supposed to be -- relatively -- dark: from 0.0 to this value).
+      (Which is supposed to be -- relatively -- dark: from 0.0 to this value.)

 .. note::